 The Hub Sports Facility, Regent's Park

-Between 5 November and 2 December no grassroots sports (adults and juniors) will take place in Regent’s Park and Primrose Hill in line with government legislation.
+Until 29th March no grassroots sports (adults and juniors) should take place in Regent’s Park and Primrose Hill in line with government legislation.

-The UK Government has confirmed that school sport can continue as an exemption during this period.
-As such Regent’s Park will continue to host mid-week school sports bookings providing vital facilities for the local community.
+The UK Government has confirmed that school sport can resume from 8th March as an exemption during this period.
+As such Regent’s Park will host mid-week school sports bookings providing vital facilities for the local community.

 For queries please contact email@example.com

 Although The Hub will be closed, Regent’s Park and Primrose Hill remain open for visitors to enjoy spending time in nature and for relaxation and recreation.
 Staying fit and well is particularly important at the moment and we encourage people to come to the Parks to boost their physical and mental wellbeing.
-Please remember to follow the Government’s advice on exercising and social distancing.
+Please remember to follow the Government’s advice on exercising and social distancing at all times.

 - The visitor centres are currently closed until further notice.

 Learning, community programmes and volunteering